townie/fredrikaverpil.github.io/_posts/2016-08-17-compiling-pyside2.md

 * [Bug tracker (issues)](https://bugreports.qt.io/browse/PYSIDE/)
 * [Qt language bindings forum](https://forum.qt.io/category/15/language-bindings)
 * [PySide/PySide2 Gitter channel](https://gitter.im/PySide/pyside2) or #qt-pyside on irc.freenode.net (replaces the former #pyside channel, after PySide moved into Qt)

-Please note that you should use the same MSVC versions when compiling in Windows, as mixing these have known but hard to find side-effects.
-Read more [here](http://siomsystems.com/mixing-visual-studio-versions/) on that.
-Since Python 3.5 was compiled with Microsoft C++ Visual Studio 2015 (v14.0), we're good to use that when compiling PySide2 as well.